Hey there, lovebirds! Many people have been asking for Korean love phrases that they can use when dating Koreans.

 Some words will brighten your day, and some are bad news.
 These are the words that you probably don’t want to hear or use, but they’re good to know in order to recognize them.

-You may hear them in K-Pop songs or K-Dramas, so now you can listen for them and know what they mean.
+You may hear them in K-Pop songs or K-Dramas, so now you can listen to them and know what they mean.

 Korean Fight & Breakup Phrases

 In relationships, you have to take the good with the bad.
-If it wasn’t meant to be, then these Korean breakup phrases will help you make a clean break and move on.
+If the love wasn’t meant to be, then these breakup phrases will help you make a clean break and move on.

-These are just some of the more specific Korean phrases you could learn.
-We have a lot more Korean phrases to help you study in other categories as well.
+These are just some of the more specific phrases of love you could learn.
+We have a lot more phrases to help you study in other categories as well.
 Start learning them now so you can begin to tell your special someone how much you care.
 You might want to include these phrases in sentences to express your love even more.
 You can start by learning the basics of the Korean sentence structure.